Steps For The Internship Process

-NOTE: If you have already found an internship on your own, and would like to earn credits, you are still required to complete the online orientation.
-Make sure your department internship coordinator approves the company where you will intern, and the internship job description.
-Please note the internship may not be in an in-home business or virtual; Experiential Learning and Career Management (ELCM) must be notified if it is an out-of-state internship and ELCM and Global Education & Partnerhipss must be notified if it is an international internship.
-Once you have completed Steps 1-3, please turn in your forms along with a copy of your job description, name of your supervisor and her/his email and phone number.
+Print the request for internship form.
+It provides an overview of the credit-bearing internship process, what tools and resources are available to undergraduate students seeking internships and what some of the general requirements are when you secure an internship for credit.
+Note: If you already found an internship on your own, and would like to earn credits, you are still required to complete the request for internship form.
+Make sure your department internship coordinator approves the company where you will intern and the internship job description.
+Please note the internship may not be in an in-home business or virtual; Experiential Learning and Career Management (ELCM) must be notified if it is an out-of-state internship and ELCM & International Programs and Services must be notified if it is an international internship.
+International Programs and Services has information sessions each semester that you must attend to gather all the necessary information and paperwork for an international internship.

-Follow the instructions provided in the folder to create a profile for Career Connection.
-Refer to the ELCM Job Search Guide (available online) for creating your internship resume which follows national standards for proper formatting.
-Once your profile is created, you may begin Step 4.
+Follow the prompts to update profile for Career Connection.
+Refer to the ELCM Resume Writing Guide to create your internship résumé which follows national standards for proper formatting.
+Once your profile is updated and you uploaded your resume to Career Connection, you may begin Step 4.

 Employers contact YOU directly to schedule an interview.
 They may do a phone and/or face-to-face interview.